Process by Wesley Verhoeve

 While all my pursuits seemed like disparate chapters to me, in hindsight, a clear through line emerged—one that tied them all together.
 Through music, design, and photography, I was on a constant quest to discover and amplify stories that resonated with authenticity.
 I was drawn to the intricate details, the raw emotions, and the connections that breathe life into our experiences.

 Yet, as I embarked on each new endeavor, there were moments of self-doubt.
 There were times when I felt like I was adrift, floating from one pursuit to the next without a concrete path, in stark contrast to my friends who pursued a career with focus.
 At this stage, they had been promoted several times, or built out their own companies, and here I was still starting over every few years.
-The transition from music to design to photography was not linear, and it left me questioning whether my journey was simply a chaotic dance rather than a focused progression.
+The transition from music to design to photography was not linear, and it left me questioning whether my life was simply a chaotic dance rather than a focused progression.

 But here's the beauty of retrospect: those moments of uncertainty were essential.
 They were the pivots that eventually led me to discover my true through line.
 It was in reflecting on my seemingly disparate pursuits that I found a common thread—a deep-rooted desire to unearth the stories that often remained untold.
 In each chapter, each role was a manifestation of this unwavering passion.

-In a world that often celebrates linear trajectories and instant success stories, it's crucial to embrace the journey's natural ebb and flow.
+In a world that often celebrates linear trajectories and instant success stories, it's crucial to embrace life's natural ebb and flow.
 Life doesn't always unfold according to a preordained script.
 Sometimes, it's in the wandering that we find the most profound connections, both within ourselves and with the world around us.

-So, to all the creatives, the dreamers, and the explorers who, like me, have experienced moments of doubt, remember this: your journey is uniquely yours.
+So, to all the creatives, the dreamers, and the explorers who, like me, have experienced moments of doubt, remember this: your experience is uniquely yours.
 It's a mosaic of experiences, woven together by a thread that may take time to reveal itself.
 Just as we as photographers adjust our focus to capture the perfect shot, take a moment to adjust your perspective and uncover the narratives that connect your endeavors.

 As we navigate the chapters of our life, remember that there's an invisible force propelling us forward—a force that, when recognized, will infuse our pursuits with purpose.
 Embrace the twists and turns, honor the unscripted moments, and above all, be kind to yourself.
-Your through line may not be apparent immediately, but in time, the intricate pattern of your journey will unveil itself, revealing a story that's uniquely yours to tell.
+Your through line may not be apparent immediately, but in time, the intricate pattern of your life will unveil itself, revealing a story that's uniquely yours to tell.

 That’s it for this week!
 If you enjoyed this issue I’d love for you to share it with friends.
 I’d love to hear from you in the comments about your own purpose, your own throughline, even if you’re not sure and are still discovering it.
 Everyone’s story can inspire someone else.